SaxySam/Git_Instructions/README.md

 **Step 2)** Enter the URL for your project in the window when prompted.

-**Step 3)** Chose a file location to clone the repository.
+**Step 3)** Choose a file location to clone the repository.
 > On University computers, this should be **C:/Local/YOUR-USER-CODE/** or **D:/Local/YOUR-USER-CODE** if available.

 ### Cloning Using the Terminal

 **Step 1)** In Visual Studio Code, along the top toolbar, click "Terminal" -> "New Terminal".

-> This should ideally be a PowerShell or (Git)Bash terminal to avoid platform specific syntax errors and inconsistencies.
+> This should ideally be a PowerShell or (Git)Bash terminal to avoid platform-specific syntax errors and inconsistencies.
 Run the following terminal command:

 **Step 2)** Enter the following line into the terminal with the URL for your project.